-Departments and organisations of a similar vein are encouraged to use plain English in their documents and pamphlets so that more people can understand and get the context of what is being proposed or described.
+Departments and organisations of a similar vein are encouraged to use plain English in their documents and pamphlets in order that more people can understand and get the context of what is being proposed or described.
 English can often be written in a convoluted manner and while some people are able to digest it, others cannot.
 To ensure Government and other documentation is accessible to as many people as is possible, plain English is desirable.
 In the good old days when there was a decent President in the United States, former President Obama introduced a plain writing Act which has been of enormous benefit to people with literacy challenges in the United States.
 The awards are being promoted.
 I encourage people who come across documents that are complex to ask that they be rewritten in plain English.

 Go raibh maith agat, a Chathaoirligh, agus a Leas-Cheannaire.
 Ba mhaith liom ábhar a lua atá luaite ag comhghleacaithe cheana féin.
 I rise to express what is, I am sure, a shared concern at the public utterances of the leader of the DUP yesterday in regard to the Good Friday Agreement.
 As has been stated by colleagues across the Chamber, the Good Friday Agreement is an international, binding agreement.
 It is not up for negotiation in the context of Brexit, nor should it be.
 It is only by dint of the will of the people of Ireland we can subject that agreement to change.

 I note and commend the remarks of the Taoiseach and the Tánaiste yesterday in defence of the Good Friday Agreement.
-It is important to remind Members that when we hear such dangerous, reckless public utterances, be it those uttered yesterday about the Good Friday Agreement not being sacrosanct or it being open to change, or today's latest statement about blood red lines in regard to Brexit, not only should we remain united in our constitutional obligations to the Good Friday Agreement and its delivery in full but, politically, we should defend the people North and South who mandated all of us to live up to and fully implement the agreement in its entirety.
+It is important to remind Members that when we hear such dangerous, reckless public utterances, be it those uttered yesterday about the Good Friday Agreement not being sacrosanct or it being open to change, or today's latest statement about blood red lines in regard to Brexit, not only should we remain united in our constitutional obligations to the Good Friday Agreement and its delivery in full, but, politically, we should defend the people, North and South, who mandated all of us to live up to and fully implement the agreement in its entirety.

-Today I raise the current crisis within the Defence Forces.
+I refer to the crisis within the Defence Forces.
 Yesterday, I listened to Mr. Gerard Guinan, general secretary of PDFORRA, outline the extent of this crisis at the PDFORRA annual conference in Castlebar, County Mayo.
 He spoke of how the Minister of State had given a strong commitment to PDFORRA that the strength of the Defence Forces would not fall below the level of 9,500.
-I am disappointed to say that this commitment has fallen 600 short such that the current strength of the Defence Forces is 8,900.
+I am disappointed to say this commitment has fallen 600 short such that the current strength of the Defence Forces is 8,900.
 Members are walking away from the Defence Forces in droves.
 This year, 173 of them paid a large amount of money to walk away from the Defence Forces.
 In 2017, over 700 people left the Defence Forces.
 The Defence Forces are in crisis.
-PDFORRA recognises this crisis and the wives and partners of Defence Forces members recognise it is a crisis but, unfortunately, the Minister of State and the Government refuse to accept it.
+PDFORRA recognises this crisis and the wives and partners of Defence Forces members recognise it is a crisis, but, unfortunately, the Minister of State and the Government refuse to accept it.
 I ask the Deputy Leader to arrange for the Minister of State, Deputy Kehoe, to come to the House for a discussion on this important issue.

-Yesterday, two reports on the North-South interconnector were published, one of which examined the technical feasibility of undergrounding the cables while the other examined compensation levels for those affected.
+Yesterday two reports on the North-South interconnector were published, one of which examined the technical feasibility of undergrounding the cables, while the other examined compensation levels for those affected.
 I am not surprised at the outcome as I have spoken in this House on several occasions about the credibility of these two reports.
 As far as the three affected counties - Monaghan, Cavan and Meath - are concerned the credibility of EirGrid and the Department on this issue is in tatters.
 I call on the four Ministers currently living within those three counties to listen to what the local people are saying.
 As far as they are concerned, there will be no pylons built on their lands.
-I plead with the Ministers concerned to listen to the people and to bring their views back to their Cabinet colleagues.
+I plead with the Ministers concerned to listen to the people and bring their views back to their Cabinet colleagues.

 Senator Conway-Walsh and others raised the issue of the Good Friday Agreement.
 We are all at one in that regard.
 As stated by Senator Ó Donnghaile, the Taoiseach and the Tánaiste have been very strong on the issue.
 Ms Arlene Foster, MLA, and her hard core DUP supporters are on a solo run.
 Nobody on the island of Ireland supports what she said.
 The Good Friday Agreement is internationally recognised as having been a success and it is not up for negotiation.

-It goes without saying that nobody wants to see people homeless.
-That is why there is a massive social housing programme under way at the moment.
-Under Project Ireland 2040 the Government is committed to providing 100,000 new social homes over the next decade.
+It goes without saying nobody wants to see people homeless.
+That is why there is a massive social housing programme under way.
+Under Project Ireland 2040 the Government is committed to providing 100,000 new social homes in the next decade.
 Since 2016 more than 15,000 new social homes have been provided.
 We are on track to have almost 8,000 new social homes provided this year, 9,500 in 2019, 11,000 in 2020 and more than 12,000 in 2021 and we are committed to keeping the level of new social home provision at 12,000 per annum thereafter.
 This is a level of social housing provision that is unprecedented in recent decades.
 It is obviously very much needed and something to which the Government is committed.
 The Department of Housing, Planning and Local Government is working with local authorities to bring a number of additional hubs on stream in 2018, details of which will become available as projects are finalised by housing authorities.
 Given the continuing numbers of families presenting to homeless services, as well as the continuing use of hotels, early in January the Minister for Housing, Planning and Local Government commenced a rapid hub programme that will see additional family places added to existing hubs.
 Family hubs offer families living arrangements with a greater level of stability.
-All of the indicators are now showing some improvement but obviously it is still a monumental challenge and one which the Government is committed to meeting.
+All of the indicators are now showing some improvement, but obviously it is still a monumental challenge and one which the Government is committed to meeting.

 Senator McFadden raised the issue of young people in State care.
-She spoke about those leaving State care at 18 being put out on the street, which is appalling.
+She spoke about those leaving State care at 18 years being put out on the street, which is appalling.
 It raises the question as to how we handle that type of situation and what guidance those young people are given as they approach their 18th birthday.
 It would be worthwhile having a debate in the House on the matter with the Minister for Children and Youth Affairs, Deputy Zappone.
 I will ask the Leader to arrange such a debate sooner rather than later.

 Senator Davitt raised a couple of issues, including homelessness which I have already covered.
 On rural Ireland, it must be remembered that there is a Minister for Rural and Community Development which demonstrates the Government's commitment to rural Ireland.
-If we manage to curb the trend towards urbanisation, we will be the first country in the world to do so but that is not to say that we should not be trying to ensure that rural areas are well supported.
+If we manage to curb the trend towards urbanisation, this will be the first country in the world to do so, but that is not to say we should not be trying to ensure rural areas are well supported.
 The co-operative idea is a good one and if money is available in the budget for that, it should be supported.

 Senator Mulherin raised the issue of pay equality for medical consultants, which is a huge issue.
-She referred to the fact that some locum doctors are being paid more than consultants who qualified after a certain date.
+She has referred to the fact that some locum doctors are being paid more than consultants who qualified after a certain date.
 It is a very hard pill to swallow for people who have so many choices internationally in terms of where they can work.
 It is no wonder that we are finding it difficult to retain consultants, especially those at a certain qualification level.

 Senator Mac Lochlainn raised the issue of the three-school campus in Buncrana.
-He gave a very articulate explanation of how that situation has evolved.
+He gave a very articulate explanation of how that situation had evolved.
 While I cannot comment on it, I will relay the Senator's concerns to the Minister when I meet him later at the Fine Gael parliamentary party meeting.
 I am sure the Senator's concern is shared by the Minister of State at the Department of Culture, Heritage and the Gaeltacht, Deputy McHugh, who would also be keen to see the meeting referred to by the Senator taking place.
-I will certainly relay Senator MacLochlainn's desire for the meeting to take place as soon as possible to the Minister.
+I will certainly relay Senator Mac Lochlainn's desire for the meeting to take place as soon as possible to the Minister.
 It seems entirely reasonable that the Donegal Members of the Oireachtas would ask for such a meeting.